martasumyk/Eurovision-analysis/README.md

 Testing significance of countries, years, genders, styles using Likalihood Ration Test in testing_significance.ipynb

 Selecting model using AIC in selecting_model.ipynb (written in R)

+Logit model in file logit_model.ipynb